AMD Discontinuing Older FPGAs

 The decision to discontinue these products is primarily driven by two factors.
 Firstly, these devices are produced using outdated process nodes on production lines that have long been fully amortized.
 The maintenance costs associated with these aging lines are becoming prohibitively expensive.
 Secondly, the demand no longer justifies maintaining an inventory of these chips.
 Given the lack of designs utilizing these programmable logic chips market is expected to decline steadily over time.

-Despite the announcement of discontinuation, AMD will offer customers the opportunity to purchase these chips to support existing system designs that rely on them.
+Despite the announcement of discontinuation, AMD will offer clients the opportunity to purchase these chips to support existing system designs that rely on them.
 This EOL notification allows for a reflection on the history and development of these logic devices.

 Looking ahead, the discontinuation of the older CPLDs and FPGAs presents an opportunity for designers and engineers to explore and adopt newer, more advanced technologies.
 Modern CPLDs and FPGAs offer increased performance, lower power consumption, and enhanced features compared to their predecessors.
 With the ongoing development of artificial intelligence, internet of things (IoT), and other emerging technologies, the demand of programmable logic devices that can meet these requirements is expected to grow.
 Manufacturers like AMD and others are investing heavily in the development of next-generation programmable logic solutions, ensuring that the industry continues to evolve and innovate.